kevinb4/chat-legacy/README.md

 #Chat
 This is a basic chat that will be improved over time... check out the ToDo list below.

+#Test Server
+A test server has been setup here http://chatproject.noip.me:3000/

 #Requirements
 - Node.js must be installed (found here http://nodejs.org/)
 - MongoDB must be installed and running (found here https://www.mongodb.org/)